5 Common Citrus Varieties

 Cara Cara Orange

 Hello Cara Cara!
 I never used to pay attention to the Cara Cara navel orange variety before, but I look for it by name now.
 And really, the only way to distinguish it from other navel oranges is by the little sticker that says Cara Cara.
 It comes in the same sizes and has the same thick, bumpy, orange peel as other navel oranges.
-Inside, its flesh looks more like a grapefruit with a pink, ruby or salmon color to it.
+Inside, its flesh looks more like a grapefruit with a pink, ruby or salmon colour to it.

 The Cara Cara is juicy and sweet with a wee bit of berry undertones (like describing a fine wine!).
 It’s also considered a low acid orange – yup a low-acid orange!
 How do you like them apples – um, I mean oranges?!